When you just can’t go on

 Deconstruction and reconstruction on this website

-This page is the gateway to a discussion of many issues related to faith deconstruction and reconstruction, such as reasons to reconsider our christian belief, how to go about it, the many issues deconstruction may raise and how they may be resolved, and what a reconstructed faith may look like.
+This page is the gateway to a discussion of many issues related to faith deconstruction and reconstruction, such as reasons to reconsider our christian belief, how to go about it, how a persdon may be affected personally by questioning their faith, the many issues deconstruction may raise and how they may be resolved, and what a reconstructed faith may look like.

 Read more about faith deconstruction